SankarSrinivasan1/SriGeo.js/README.md

 SriGeo.js relies on the Geolocation API provided by modern web browsers.
 Please refer to the [compatibility table](https://caniuse.com/geolocation) to ensure that the library is supported in your target browsers.

-## Contributing

-Contributions are welcome!
-If you find a bug, have a feature request, or want to contribute to the project, please open an issue or submit a pull request following the contribution guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## License

 SriGeo.js is released under the [MIT License](LICENSE).

 ## Contact

-For any inquiries or feedback, please contact our team at [petra.srini@gmail.com](mailto:petra.srini@gmail.com).
+For any inquiries or feedback, please contact Sankar Srinivasan at [petra.srini@gmail.com](mailto:petra.srini@gmail.com).

 ---